 Archive: Sycophant Hex: Ashwinder (Alternate Universe)

-Summary: Professor Snape gives Hermione the apprenticeship documents to read and cautions her to wait until morning to sign them.
-Hermione gets up the courage to talk about the Pensieve memory that is causing her embarrassment.
+Summary: Professor Snape presents Hermione with the apprenticeship documents and cautions her to wait until morning to sign them.
+Hermione works up the courage to talk about the Pensieve memory that is causing her embarrassment.

 Disclaimer: Not my characters.
 I’m just borrowing some of JKR’s characters for a little story.
 This Chapter is out of order if you use the arrows at the top.
 This chapter is the second half of Chapter 9.
 It was too long to fit in one post.